nova8472/NET-Microservices-Course/README.md

 # .NET Microservices Course

-The source code of the .NET microservices course: https://www.youtube.com/watch?v=DgVjEo3OGBI
+The source code of the .NET microservices course https://www.youtube.com/watch?v=DgVjEo3OGBI written in .NET 7.

 ## Core concepts explained and used:
  - microservices